 If a department chooses to offer a CAPS course with an enrollment ceiling of more than 50, the course proposal or renewal package should indicate how the evaluation of assignments will be structured to meet the learning outcomes and to deal with the realities of faculty time.
 Departments are strongly advised against assigning high-enrollment CAPS courses to graduate student instructors and faculty new to teaching UCORE courses.
 Advisors are discouraged from advising juniors into high-enrollment CAPS courses.

 Because capstones are a summation of learning at WSU, and bear special responsibility for demonstrating student learning through assessment, ideally students will take their capstone as seniors.
 Effective Fall 2019, students must take CAPS courses in residence.
 “In residence” means a course either taught on a WSU campus or taught by WSU faculty, wherever the course may be located.
-Transfer and study abroad courses are not suitable for fulfilling the capstone requirement (March 2018).
+Education abroad courses (unless taught by WSU faculty), and transfer courses are not suitable for fulfilling the capstone requirement (March 2018).